RRR: Home media

 In May 2021, Pen Studios announced that the film's digital rights for Telugu, Tamil, Malayalam and Kannada versions are acquired by ZEE5 while Hindi, English, Portuguese, Korean, Turkish and Spanish versions are acquired by Netflix.
 Zee Network acquired the satellite rights of the Hindi version and Star India Network acquired the satellite rights of the film's Telugu, Tamil, Malayalam, and Kannada versions.
 The combined deal of post-theatrical streaming and satellite rights were reported to be in the region of ₹325 crore.
 The film started streaming on ZEE5 from 20 May 2022 in Telugu, Tamil, Malayalam and Kannada languages while the Hindi version was released on the same day on Netflix.
-The film has also started streaming though Disney+ Hotstar on 26 July 2022 in Telugu, Tamil, Malayalam and Kannada languages.
+The film has also started streaming through Disney+ Hotstar on 26 July 2022 in Telugu, Tamil, Malayalam and Kannada languages.

 The original Telugu-language version of the film was premiered on television on 14 August 2022 on Star Maa, and registered a television rating point of 19.62 according to Broadcast Audience Research Council, becoming the 11th most viewed film.
 On the same day, Malayalam-language version was premiered on Asianet.
 Unlike the Telugu version, the Malayalam dubbed version registered a TRP rating of 13.70, which is considered to be one of the most viewed films on Malayalam television.
-It is also the second-most viewed Malayalam dubbed Telugu film on the Malayalam television, behind Baahubali 2: The Conclusion.
-The Hindi-language version was premiered on Zee Cinema UK on 13 August 2022 in the United Kingdom, whereas in India it was premiered on 14 August 2022 on Zee Cinema.
+The Hindi-language version was premiered on Zee Cinema UK on 13 August 2022 in the United Kingdom.
 The Kannada-language version was premiered on Star Suvarna on 21 August 2022.
 The Hindi version was again telecasted on Zee Telugu on 11 September 2022.
+The Tamil-language version was premiered on Star Vijay on 25 December 2022.

+The film was released on physical media with Ultra HD Blu-ray, Blu-ray versions in Japan on 21 October 2024.

 Critical reception

-RRR received universal acclaim from both Indian and Western critics.
-Praise was for its screenplay and direction by Rajamouli, action sequences, characterization, performances from its leads, and musical numbers.
+RRR received universal critical acclaim from both Indian and Western critics who praised its screenwriting, direction, action sequences, VFX, characterisation, cast performances and musical numbers.

 In June 2022, the film was ranked 86th globally in the list of Rotten Tomatoes' "The 100 Best Movies 3 hours or Longer", making it the third Indian film to be on the list after Lagaan (12th) and Gangs of Wasseypur (66th).
 USA Today ranked the film #1 in their list of "Best Movies of 2022 so far" in June of the same year.